 64% met standard |

-Our goal is that 80% of papers would meet each standard.
+Our goal is that 75% of one-on-one sessions or papers would meet each standard.

 Improvement plan